Priscasantos/Tom-Hengl-Course/R-training/README.md

 2015](#ref-gasch2015spatio)).*

-As we will see later, the seasonal daily and monthly part of variation can be modeling using latitude, altitude and time/day of the year.
+As we will see later, the seasonal daily and monthly part of variation is systematic and can be modeling using latitude, altitude and time/day of the year.

 #### Visualizing spatiotemporal data